josharnow/PanDerm/README.md

 ### Key Parameters

+- `model`: Choosing the model.
+"PanDerm-Large" or "PanDerm-Base"
 - `nb_classes`: Set this to the number of classes in your evaluation dataset.
 - `batch_size`: Adjust based on the memory size of your GPU.
 - `percent_data`: Controls the percentage of training data used.
 For example, 0.1 means evaluate models using 10% training data.
 Modify this if you want to conduct label efficiency generalization experiments.